lucas-koontz/Authorizer/README.md

 **Business rules**
 - No transaction should be accepted without a properly initialized account: `account-not-initialized`
 - No transaction should be accepted when the card is not active: `card-not-active`
-- The transaction amount should not exceed available limit: `insufficient-limit`
+- The transaction amount should not exceed the available limit: `insufficient-limit`
-- There should not be more than 3 transactions on a 2 minute interval: `high-frequency-small-interval`
+- There should not be more than 3 transactions on a 2-minute interval: `high-frequency-small-interval`
-- There should not be more than 1 similar transactions (same amount and merchant) in a 2 minutes interval: `doubled-transaction`
+- There should not be more than 1 similar transaction (same amount and merchant) in a 2 minutes interval: `doubled-transaction`

 **Examples**